(aliskiren) Tablets, for Oral Use

 Limited data are available related to overdosage in humans.
 The most likely manifestation of overdosage would be hypotension.
 If symptomatic hypotension occurs, supportive treatment should be initiated.

+Do not use aliskiren with ARBs or ACEIs in patients with diabetes [see WARNINGS AND PRECAUTIONS and Clinical Studies].
 Tekturna is contraindicated in patients with known hypersensitivity to any of the components [see WARNINGS AND PRECAUTIONS].

 Mechanism Of Action